 From 2007-15, Baylor rose to national prominence with Drew leading the team to seven 20-win seasons, seven postseason appearances, the Big 12's first NIT championship, Baylor's first postseason tournament title in its 107-year history, and a Big 12-best and school-record 17 postseason wins.
 Additionally, Baylor is one of 13 programs to be nationally ranked in each of the last nine seasons, and BU is one of only nine teams to earn No. 6 seeds or better in each of the last three NCAA Tournaments.

-Baylor's 17-4 postseason record over the last six seasons is the nation's second-best among teams with at least three postseason appearances.
+Baylor's 17-5 postseason record over the last seven seasons is the nation's fourth-best among teams with at least three NCAA Tournament appearances.
 The Bears went 5-0 to win the 2013 NIT title, posted 3-1 records on their way to the Elite Eight in both the 2010 and 2012 NCAA Tournaments, BU went 2-1 to advance to the 2014 Sweet 16, and Drew led Baylor to four wins en route to the 2009 NIT title game.
 Baylor’s 17 postseason wins since 2009 rank sixth nationally behind only Kentucky (25), North Carolina (25), Duke (21), Michigan State (20), Louisville (18), Kansas (18) and Connecticut (18).

 Drew is the youngest of 13 coaches nationally to lead his current team to three Sweet 16s since 2010.
-He is the only coach to guide Baylor to six postseason appearances and he is responsible 17 of the program's 20 all-time postseason wins.
-His teams have averaged 24 wins over the last seven seasons, giving Baylor seven straight winning campaigns for the first time since 1966-67 through 1972-73.
-Drew has compiled a 224-161 overall record with a 204-150 mark in 11 seasons at Baylor.
+He is the only coach to guide Baylor to seven postseason appearances and is responsible for 17 of the program's 20 all-time postseason wins.
+His teams have averaged 24 wins over the last eight seasons, giving Baylor a school-record eight straight winning campaigns.
+Drew has compiled a 248-171 overall record with a 228-160 mark in 12 seasons at Baylor.